Original Hildegard recipe for 45 years

-In a time when mental exhaustion, inner restlessness, and overwhelm are part of everyday life for many people, the longing for inner stability is growing.
+In a time when mental exhaustion, inner restlessness, and overwhelm are part of everyday life for so many people, the longing for inner stability is growing.
 Spirituality is becoming an important source of strength again—not in a dogmatic way, but as a path to more mindfulness, self-connection, and mental clarity.

 2. Find your inner balance